philbuchanan/Tabs-Shortcodes/readme.txt

     <section id="tab-1" class="tab active">Content for tab one goes here.</section>
     <section id="tab-2" class="tab">Content for tab two goes here.</section>

-= Advanced Settings =
+= Settings =

 There are no settings for the plugin.
-The only additional setup you may want to do is add [some css](http://wordpress.org/plugins/tabs-shortcodes/other_notes/) to style the tabs however you'd like.
+The only additional setup you will need to do is [add some css](http://wordpress.org/plugins/tabs-shortcodes/other_notes/) to style the tabs however you'd like.
+Adding the CSS is very important as the tabs will not display as tabs until you do so.

 == Installation ==
 1. Upload the 'tabs-shortcodes' folder to the '/wp-content/plugins/' directory.